Susto

 Susto (/es/, /pt/) is a cultural illness primarily among Latin American cultures.
-It is described as a condition of "chronic somatic suffering stemming from emotional trauma or from witnessing traumatic experiences lived by others".
+It has been found in Mexico, Central America, and among Mexican American communities in the United States.
+Susto is often referred to as “fright sickness” and is conceptualized as the soul leaving the body of a person as a result of a sudden scare.
+It is described as a condition of "chronic somatic suffering stemming from emotional trauma or from witnessing traumatic experiences lived by others."
+Researchers also describe susto as a cultural concept of distress, which means that culture shapes the way people understand, express, and respond to illness.